CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 -----

-Still a very early release! bare with me as we tweak the bugs out, I NEED TESTERS...
+I NEED TESTERS...
 Making the game better on your end relies on YOUR FEEDBACK!!!
 --
 -------